 - 15% DV of calcium equals 150 mg of calcium.

 The amount of calcium you need from a supplement depends on how much you get from food.
-Try to get the daily amount recommended from food and only supplement as needed to make up any shortfall.
-In general, you shouldn’t take supplements that you don’t need.
-If you get enough calcium from foods, don’t take a supplement.
+Try to get the daily amount recommended from food and only supplement as needed to achieve the recommend daily allowance.
+In general, you shouldn’t take excess supplements that you don’t need.
+If you get enough calcium from foods, you may not need to take a supplement.
 There is no added benefit to taking more calcium than you need.
-Doing so may even carry some risks.
+Doing so may even carry some risks such as constipation, kidney stones and perhaps excess heart calcification.

-Calcium supplements are available without a prescription in a wide range of preparations (including chewable and liquid) and in different amounts.
-The best supplement is the one that meets your needs for convenience, cost, and availability.
+Calcium supplements are available without a prescription in a wide range of preparations (including chewable tablets, gummy preparations, powders and liquid) and in varying amounts and sizes.
+The best supplement is the one that meets your needs for tolerability, convenience, cost, and availability.
 When choosing a supplement, keep the following in mind:

 - Choose brand-name supplements with proven reliability.
 Look for labels that state “purified” or have the USP (United States Pharmacopeia) symbol.
 The “USP Verified Mark” on the supplement label means that the USP has tested and found the calcium supplement to meet its standards for purity and quality.